vsoch/gridtest/docs/pages/index.md

 When you write tests for a file, local, or system module, you store them in a yaml file that is stored alongside the code, and can be tested with CI.
+The yaml file can have grids of parameters defined so you can easily test many different combinations.

+### 5. Capturing Metrics

+How long does your function take when you provide parameter X as one value, versus another?
+By way of allowing you to specify one or more metrics alongside tests, you can easily capture metrics (Python decorators to your functions to test) to output in an interactive report.

+### 6. Generating Reports

+If you need to save results to a data file (e.g., results.json) or generate an interactive report for GitHub pages, this is easy to do do with running Gridtest with the `--save` or `--save-web` flags.

+If you've

 In summary, GridTest:

  1. Helps you to discover the tests that you need to write, and creates a template to fill in
  2. Provides an easier way to interactively debug
  3. Stores tests in a yaml file that can be stored in version control
+ 4. Allows measuring of metrics alongside tests
+ 5. Generates data exports and interactive reports for results

 > Where do I go from here?